ovsilya/zesty-assignment/README.md

 # Zesty RAG Assignment

-A production-ready RAG (Retrieval-Augmented Generation) system for analyzing insurance regulatory PDFs with mixed structured and unstructured content.
+An MVP (Minimum Viable Product) RAG (Retrieval-Augmented Generation) system for analyzing insurance regulatory PDFs with mixed structured and unstructured content.
+This solution is designed for testing and evaluation purposes, demonstrating hybrid retrieval capabilities for complex regulatory document queries.

 ## Overview